tomiGoljevscek/Oxide.Docs/source/includes/rust_api_hooks.md

 ### OnTerrainInitialized()
  * Called from Assembly-CSharp/InitializePVT.Apply
  * No return behavior
- * Is called after the terrain generation process has completed
+ * Called after the terrain generation process has completed

 ### OnServerInitialized()
  * Called from Assembly-CSharp/ServerMgr